elephantscale/es-training-new/terraform/Z-Archive/testing-terraform-code.md

     * We generally mock out other parts of the system we are not testing

 * End to end testing
-    * End-to-end tests involve running your entire architecture from the end-user’s perspective
+    * End-to-end tests involve running your entire architecture from the end-user's perspective
     * Typically use real systems everywhere, without any mocks, in an architecture that mirrors production

 ---